BOOKS

 • Our Take

+A low-friction journaling format with a genuinely long payoff — but only if you can hold the habit for five years.
 The promise of capturing five years of personal growth in single sentences sounds appealing, but is The Happiness Project One-Sentence Journal worth it for busy people seeking meaningful reflection?
 This companion to the popular happiness movement offers a structured approach to daily journaling, though its effectiveness depends heavily on user commitment and realistic expectations.

 A Minimalist Approach to Daily Reflection